Navigate every nook and cranny in DC’s oldest, yet most active, neighborhood.

 As you make your way toward the Potomac, the 10-acre Georgetown Waterfront Park awaits.
 To its left, Washington Harbour on K Street offers waterfront dining, river cruises and water taxis that connect the region’s waterfronts, and DC’s largest outdoor ice skating rink in the winter.

 The historic C&O Canal and its towpath run 184.5 miles into Cumberland, Md.–the first mile of which is through Georgetown.
-Today, this serene urban oasis south of M Street is a popular running spot for runners and cyclists, and the perfect picnic area for residents, office employees, and weekend visitors who prefer to sit, stay awhile, and even spot some wildlife.
+Today, this serene urban oasis south of M Street offers one-hour boat tours of the Canal, is a popular running spot for runners and cyclists, and the perfect picnic area for residents, office employees, and weekend visitors who prefer to sit, stay awhile, and even spot some wildlife.

 Get the weekly scoop on sales & events in Georgetown.